Get a quote on Business Insurance

 A claim is a formal request to the insurance company to pay for a loss that is covered in your insurance policy.
 When an accident or disaster occurs, it is important to notify the insurance company as soon as possible.
 After you have notified the company, the insurance company or your insurance broker or agent will assist you in filing a claim.
 After the insurance company receives the claim, they will investigate, and if the loss is covered by the policy contract, the insurer will pay the claim.

 What is a deductible?

 When your company experiences a loss, the deductible is the amount of money your company is responsible for paying before the insurance company’s coverage begins.
 For example, if you have a deductible of $500, and your company experiences a loss of $700, the insurance company will only pay you $200, which is the amount of the loss minus the deductible.
 The deductible applies to each loss individually, so your company would be responsible for the first $500 of each loss in this example.

 The deductible is a form of risk-sharing.
 Rather than transfer all of the risk to the insurance company, having a deductible means that your company retains some of the risk of loss.
 This incentivizes your company to take measures that help prevent losses from occurring.

 Insurance policies can be written on an occurrence basis or a claims-made basis.
-Property, general liability and business interruption insurance are usually occurrence policies, while specialty coverages like Errors & Omissions and Directors & Officers insurance are more commonly claims-made policies.
+Commercial property, general liability, and business interruption insurance are usually occurrence policies, while specialty coverages like errors and omissions and directors and officers insurance are more commonly claims-made policies.